MARKETNG 3006 - Delivering Customer Insights

 General Course Information

-Course Coordinator: Professor Jodie ConduitCourse Coordinator: Associate Professor Jodie Conduit
+Course Coordinator: Professor Jodie ConduitCourse Coordinator: Professor Jodie Conduit

 Location: Room 10.50, 10 Pulteney Street

 Consultation hours: By appointment (please send me an email to book an appointment in advance)

 Course Tutors: Kate Sansome email: firstname.lastname@example.org

 The full timetable of all activities for this course can be accessed from Course Planner.

 This course is designed to provide students with a basic understanding of the market research process and the role of market research in strategic decision-making.
 There will be a focus on understanding the theoretical components of research design, as well as developing practical skills in data collection, analysis and interpretation.
 Through practical application within a market research project, students will: 1) design a research project including a sampling and research method, 2) develop a focus group or interview guide and a survey, 3) manage data collection, 4) conduct qualitative and quantitative data analysis, 5) interpret results, and 6) present research findings.